mikerusensei/music-player/README.md

 This repository was made in partial requirement for the subject of Analysis of Algorithms `ANALGOR`.
 It is a group effort in order to complete this system.

-## Update :rocket:
+## :rocket: Update
-* Added new assets
+* Added new mode `Mood`
+* Added Bubble sort for sorting the frequently played songs and playlist
-* Refactor code for prototype.py and command.py
+* Refactor codes for prototype.py and command.py

 ## Pre-requisites